elatov/elatov.github.io/_posts/2013-06-16-rhcsa-and-rhce-chapter-9-system-logging-monitoring-and-automation.md

 >
 > Users other than root can configure cron tasks with the **crontab** utility.
 The user-defined crontabs are stored in the **/var/spool/cron/** directory and executed as if run by the users that created them.
 >
-> To create a crontab as a user, login as that user and type the command **crontab -e** to edit the user&#8217;s crontab with the editor specified in the **VISUAL** or **EDITOR** environment variable.
+> To create a crontab as a user, login as that user and type the command **crontab -e** to edit the user's crontab with the editor specified in the **VISUAL** or **EDITOR** environment variable.
 The file uses the same format as **/etc/crontab**.
 When the changes to the crontab are saved, the crontab is stored according to username and written to the file **/var/spool/cron/username**.
 To list the contents of your crontab file, use the **crontab -l** command.

-Let&#8217;s create a cron job to run a script which appends the date into a file every 5 minutes.
-First let&#8217;s edit the file:
+Let's create a cron job to run a script which appends the date into a file every 5 minutes.
+First let's edit the file:

     [root@rhel1 ~]# vi /tmp/script.bash